nicholasrubright/myDSL/README.md

     friend class List;  //allows for the List class to utilize the node };
 ```
 Not much different than the class from the previous list and the actual list class is not different either.
 I added a lot more operations to try with this list since double linked list is more versatile than single linked list.
+(Some of these operations I did not implement yet)
 ```c++
 class Node {
     private: